vlutton/encore-ui/guides/getting-started.md

 While the intention of Encore-UI is for it to be used in conjunction with AngularJS, it is possible to use just the styles (similar to how Twitter Bootstrap can be used without JS).

+The entirety of the Encore UI CSS is available via the main CSS file.
+To use, simply include it on your page.

 > Disclaimer: At any point in time, an HTML change to the Angular directive template can change the HTML needed for the CSS to work properly.
 Be sure when upgrading major/minor versions of the CSS file to check [the changelog](../CHANGELOG.md) for details on what has been updated.

 ## Further Guidance